http4k/http4k/README.md

 <a href="https://kotlin.link"><img alt="Awesome Kotlin Badge" src="https://kotlin.link/awesome-kotlin.svg"></a>
 <a href="https://gitter.im/http4k/http4k"><img alt="Gitter" src="https://img.shields.io/badge/gitter-join%20chat-1dce73.svg"></a>
 </span>

+**http4k** is an HTTP toolkit written in [Kotlin](https://kotlinlang.org/) that enables the serving and consuming of HTTP services in a functional and consistent way.

 It consists of a core library `http4k-core` providing a base HTTP implementation + a number of abstractions for various functionalities (such as servers, clients, templating etc) that are provided as optional add-on libraries.